 A grand jury in Seattle believes Seleznev is a carder -- a subspecies of hacker specializing in the theft of credit card data.
-His father, ultranationalist lawmaker Valery Seleznev, says this isn't possible given the severe head injuries his son sustained in a 2011 terrorist attack in Marrakech, Morocco.
-"He was in a coma for eight days, he has a metal plate in place of half of his skull," the legislator told Moscow tabloid MK.
-Carding, however, is not rocket science.
-Most of the required tools are readily available.
+His father, ultranationalist lawmaker Valery Seleznev, refuses to believe Roman is capable of computer hacking: in 2011, Seleznev Jr. was an accidental victim of a terrorist attack in Marrakech, Morocco, suffering severe injuries to his head.
+"He was in a coma for eight days, he has a metal plate in place of half of his skull," the legislator told the Moscow tabloid MK.
+Carding, however, is not rocket science: It's an illegal business for which most tools are readily available.

-The bulba.cc system is common to carding sites, though the fee is on the high side.
-Once you pay up, you're offered "dumps" with various estimated validity rates, depending on how fresh they are.
-If you're in the downstream part of the carding business, you acquire the numbers for about $10 to $15 each, then use an embosser and a hot stamping machine to create fake cards that you send a courier to use in a store, preferably to buy electronics or other items that will be easy to resell.
+Such a system is common to carding sites, though the fee is on the high side.
+Once you pass that barrier, you're offered "dumps" with various estimated validity rates, depending on how fresh they are.
+If you're in the downstream part of the carding business, you will acquire the numbers for about $10-$15 each, then use an embosser and a hot stamping machine to create fake cards that you will send a courier to use in a store, preferably to buy electronics or other items that will be easy to resell.

-Breaking into the huge computer systems of supermarket chains and major department stores, like in the recent Target incident, does require some hacking prowess (plus some ineptitude on the part of corporate information technology departments).
-Hitting a small shop or restaurant is easy, and almost anyone can do it.
+These are not the huge computer systems of supermarket chains and major department stores.
+Breaking into those, like in the recent Target incident, does require some hacking powess (plus some ineptitiude on the part of corporate information technology departments).
+Hitting a small shop or restaurant is easy as pie, and almost anyone can do that.
 Because people blithely use their credit cards in such establishments, the pickings can be disproportionately good.
 The Seleznev indictment alleges he and his associates made $2 million from their illicit activity in less than four months in late 2010 and early 2011.

-The elder Seleznev has ample status and resources to turn his son's arrest into an international scandal.
-He ran a gold company in the Russian Far East before embarking on his political career.
-Expensive lawyers will almost certainly be deployed to convince a jury that Seleznev Jr. did not need the money and was unsuited to the technical tasks he allegedly performed.
+Because of Seleznev's father's status in Moscow, the case will now gain the status of an international incident.
+Seleznev Sr. is a man of means, having run a gold company in the Russian Far East before embarking on his political career, and expensive lawyers will almost certainly be deployed to convince a jury that Seleznev Jr. did not need the money and was unsuited to the technical tasks he allegedly performed.

-The younger Seleznev did, however, have plenty of time on his hands -- he did not have a job because of his disability -- and some basic computer skills that Seleznev Sr. says he learned during his rehabilitation.
+He did, however, have plenty of time on his hands -- he did not have a job because of his disability -- and some basic computer skills that Seleznev Sr. says he was taught during his rehabilitation.
 That would have been enough.

 Using credit cards online, especially with major retailers such as Amazon or Apple, is actually safer these days than trusting small retailers with your plastic.
-A carder like the indictment's Track2 or smaus -- nicknames the Seattle prosecutors attribute to Seleznev -- could be lurking within a pizza shop's main computer even now.
-Old-fashioned cash is the best way to pay in such establishments, unless you want your card number to turn into an exhibit in an exciting trial involving people apprehended in exotic locations.
+A carder like the indictment's Track2 or smaus -- nicknames the Seattle prosecutors atrribute to Seleznyov -- could be lurking within the pizza shop's main computer even now.
+Old-fashioned cash is the best way to pay in such establishments, unless you want your card number to turn into an exhibit in an exciting trial involving people apprehended at exotic locations.